 How to prepare your financial documents ?

 If you have been accepted to a university abroad, the next step is to apply for your student visa.
 For this, you need to get your financial documents together to successfully pass the visa interview and obtain the F1 student visa.
 You need to provide financial documents to prove that you have adequate financial resources to fund your study abroad which include paying for your tuition, books and living expenses and supporting yourself financially for the first year or two.
-How to prepare your financial documents ?

 What are financial documents?
-How to prepare your financial documents ?

 Financial documents mean an official document issued by a bank which proves that there are sufficient funds in a bank account to pay for the tuition expenses and living costs while enrolled in the university.